 ANTH 333 Human Biological Variation

 A detailed examination of the data and methods used to analyze human biological variation, with an emphasis on phenotypic traits.
 Variation is examined in craniometrics, anthropometrics, osteometrics, skin color, dental measures, and dermatoglyphics.
 Variation is analyzed in relationship to sex, age, natural selection, and population history.
 A substantial part of the course consists of in- class lab experience in the measurement and analysis of variation.
-(LA, WS2)
+Offered Fall and Spring.
+(LA, BC3)

 Prerequisite: ANTH 130.